 If there is one berry I love above all the rest, it is raspberries.
 I like that they are tart, yet sweet, and wonderfully fruity.
 When I buy them, I hoard them to myself.
 It’s like hiding chocolate from my kids.
 Raspberries need to be appreciated like fine chocolate.

+If you know me, I RARELY use fresh fruit in baked items.
+Unless I get a killer deal, I don’t want to ruin ripe fruit by changing it in a recipe.
+I like to eat it as it is, fresh and juicy.
 So this recipe actually uses frozen berries, and frozen dough.
 It’s been a LONG time since I’ve made bread myself.
 Well, actually, I mixed some Lion House Rolls together last month one Sunday just to use up a mix that I’ve had in my pantry for over a year, which actually only had like flour, milk, sugar, and dough enhancer (or something like that) in it.
 I totally shouldn’t have spent $5 on that box.
 I only bought it because I had a gift card to use, oh well.

 Anyway, I just love Rhodes frozen dough, which is what I used for these rolls!
 It saves me the floury mess of making dough myself.
 I make pizza with Rhodes dough at least twice a month.
 It’s great for sweet or savory recipes.
 In fact, we use it so much, that my son thinks ALL rolls are Rhodes rolls, and when his friends at school haven’t heard of it, he gets really upset.
 Haha!
 It’s cute actually.

 I first made these raspberry lemon rolls for Easter, and knew I had to share them with you all!
 The bottoms get all sticky with the raspberry filling, and I made a citrusy lemon cream cheese frosting to go on top.
 It’s a wonderful combo!
-I’m sharing the recipe over on the Rhodes blog today.
-Go check it out and make these asap!

 Raspberry Lemon Rolls